-- Multiple generations of western students have been taught a limited science and philosophy, key aspects of which have been disproven and shown to be based on incorrect assumptions.
-This has resulted in incomplete and inaccurate interpretations regarding such vital subjects as what consciousness is, why it’s important, and how we relate to the world.
+Multiple generations of students have been taught a limited science and philosophy — key aspects of which have been disproven and shown to be based on incorrect assumptions.

-We can make surprising leaps in understanding of technical or complex subjects simply by learning key terminology.
-The following scientific terms are all perfectly accessible to any curious person.
-(And remember, this information is free to copy and share.)
+By simply learning key terminology, you can make surprising leaps in understanding technical or complex subjects.
+The following terms are perfectly accessible to any curious person.

 - Aether / Ether